 Jo is beside herself and Taylor is angered at the way the law deals with him.
 This justice is the most unjust imaginable, and he is about to pay the price.
 But Jo desperately gets him help and he tries to make a break for it.

-That’s what makes a wire proclaiming his innocence all the more ironic, because he will have none of it.
-He takes a man’s life and now his acquittal goes down the drain as quickly as he got it, because he has murder to his name.
+That’s what makes a wire proclaiming his innocence all the more ironic because he will have none of it.
+He takes a man’s life and now his acquittal goes down the drain as quickly as he got it since he has a murder to his name.
 Eddie and Jo go off on the road together, looting banks and surviving the best they can with their newborn son.
-This is not two joy riding youngsters trying to get rich without an honest days work.
+This is not two joy riding youngsters trying to get rich without an honest day’s work.
 Fritz Lang develops a more complex story with people who tried to live by the rules and found they were dealt an unfair hand.

 As one of Lang’s earliest works in America, you can see some remnants of German Expressionism exported here with foggy clouds of mist engulfing the screen at times.
 His tale also has an interesting ambiguity suggesting that crime is not always black and white.
 Perhaps it has less to say about the moral degenerates or corrupt individuals in our society and more about the faulty structures that our justice system often get built around.
 It’s mind-boggling to think that this film came soon after the Depression meaning the bitter taste of those years was still fresh in peoples’ mouths.
 Nevertheless, this film is an interesting crime-filled character study.